PurrCoding/cinema/README.md

 To benefit from the other Cinema services you should consider using CEF Codec Fix

-This fork of Cinema does not use the official urls of PixelTailGames, but are stored in this GitHub repo and are hosted via [Cloudflare Pages](https://pages.cloudflare.com/).
+This fork of Cinema does not use the official urls of PixelTailGames, but is stored in this GitHub repo and deployed on [Cloudflare Pages](https://pages.cloudflare.com/).

 #### Links ####
 * [Original Repo](https://github.com/pixeltailgames/cinema)